pinnoman/docling_mtpd/README.md

 The application uses the following default ports:
 - Frontend: `3000`
-- Backend: `8000`
+- Backend: `8001`

 To change these, modify:
-- Frontend API calls in components (currently hardcoded to `http://localhost:8000`)
+- Frontend API calls in components (currently hardcoded to `http://localhost:8001`)
 - Backend port in `main.py` (uvicorn.run parameters)

+### GPU Acceleration (CUDA)

+The backend automatically detects and uses CUDA-enabled GPUs when available:

+- **With CUDA**: Significantly faster processing, especially for large PDFs and OCR tasks
+- **Without CUDA**: Falls back to CPU processing automatically

+**To check if GPU is being used:**
+1. Start the backend server
+2. Check the startup logs for "CUDA is available!" message
+3. Visit `http://localhost:8001/health` to see device information

+**Requirements for GPU acceleration:**
+- NVIDIA GPU with CUDA support
+- CUDA Toolkit installed
+- PyTorch with CUDA support (`pip install torch --index-url https://download.pytorch.org/whl/cu118`)

 ## Troubleshooting